tmtsoftware/esw/docs/src/main/technical/apps/sequence-manager-app.md

 ./sequence-manager start -o obsmode.conf
 ```

-@@@notes
+@@@note
-Refer supported arguments section or `./sequence-manager start --help` for starting sequence manager with specific arguments
+Refer to supported arguments section or `./sequence-manager start --help` for starting sequence manager with specific arguments
 @@@

-## Setting the log level
+## Setting the Log Level

 The default log level for any component is specified in the `application.conf` file of the component.
 Use the java -J-D option to override configuration values at runtime.
 For log level, the format is: